Home HeadphonesHeadphone Buying GuidesThe 5 Most Durable Headphones Of All Time

 Yes, the original Made In Austria models are rare and cool, but the newer K240 Studios are just fine.

-I previously owned a pair and found it just as durable and well made as my K240M Austrian model.
+I previously owned a pair and found it just as durable and well-made as my K240M Austrian model.
+I now own another pair.

 The takeaway?